 - Mouse Parvo Virus & Mouse Hepatitis Virus (on feces, mesenteric lymph nodes and spleen)

-- Q-Fever in sheep / goats (on amniotic fluid, placenta tissue or buffy-coat preparations)
+- Q-Fever (Coxiella burnetii infections in sheep, goats and cattle on amniotic fluid, placenta tissue or buffy-coat preparations)

 For special molecular diagnostic procedures involving organisms not specifically mentioned, please feel free to call and inquire.
 We periodically develop assays for additional organisms, so our assay menus are evolving.

 Please contact Cathy Inta with any questions that you may have or you can also call the main lab at 530-752-2832.